gernest/blogdown/README.md

 # Blogdown

 ## Features

+* Generates html from markdown files
-* syntax highlighting
+* Syntax highlighting with coderay
-* easy to use
+* Built in server
+* Simple and beautiful UI

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'blogdown'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Run:

     $ gem install blogdown

-## What it does

-This gem converts markdown files to html files

 ## Usage

 Create a directory for your project

-    mkdir blogdown
+    $ mkdir blogdown

 Inside your freshly created folder create another folder "posts"

-    cd blogdown
+    $ cd blogdown
-    mkdir posts
+    $ mkdir posts

 Now, put all your markdown files inside this "posts" folder, remember to use the `.md` extension eg. `hello.md`

-If you are done, and wish to build your html, for your rich text editor, navigate to your project root directory (our case blogdown`), And Run
+## Building html

+If you are only interested only in getting html files, navigate to the roo directory and run the following command.

-    blogdown build
+    $ blogdown build

-A new directory "output" will be created and the respective output files(html) will be inside the folder
+This will create `output` directory and dump all html files there.
+The naming convention is simple.
+`hello.md` will produce `hello.md.html`.

+## Serving the files

+In some cases you might be interested to see what they might be like in a browser.
+There is a feature for you.
+Just navigate to the project root and run.

+    $ blongdown server

+Behing the scene, the command will build the project first, and run a webserver which will be available at `http://localhost:4567` copy `http://localhost:456` and paste into your browser to see the files and view them with much more options.

 ## Contributing